 Charles Koch has been the chairman and CEO of Koch Industries from 1967, and his leadership had transformed the company into a dynamic and diverse group of companies that have given jobs to over 60,000 Americans and more than 100,000 people around the worldwide.
 According to Koch, it is the letter from his father that changed his life and made him dedicated to supporting people through donations and influence policies that would make America a better place to work and live.

-Charles Koch is also a writer, and he is interested and committed to scientific and social progress.
 His interest is what led to the development, and implementation of Market-Based Management (MBM) business philosophy concept he believes can be used by any business including NPOs to benefit the society as a whole.
 The first book of Charles Koch was “The Science of Success” which he published in 2007, and now the world is waiting for the second book on MBM with the title “Good Profit” to be released in October.

 His political role in the U.S. and the fact that he has refused to back the nominee for the Republican Party is something Donald Trump should be worried about.
 Trump should know better than anyone that Koch network and their allies have political experience for many years.
-Their support for Hilary Clinton would be a big win for her.

 George Mason University is well known in the DC Metro area for it’s increasingly conservative personality that has awarded it a reputation as a right-wing university that produces a great deal of legal and economics graduates annually.
 Helping to keep this conservative university open and functioning is a great deal of private dollars in the form of public donations.
 Tens of millions of those dollars have come from a man popular with many Republican politicians, billionaire industrialist Charles Koch.